adamhenderson/tapestry-dojo/README.md

 dom.onDocument(events.zone.refresh, function(event) {...});
 ```

-This is because dojo treats the event name string as a special string if it contains colons which tapestry has used to namespace the events "t5:zone:update".
+This is because dojo treats the event name string as a special string if it contains colons which tapestry has used to namespace the events "t5:zone:update", so a new events.js module is supplied with slash separated event names: "t5/zone/update".

 ###Ajax
 ```javascript